seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 **CAIUS LUCIUS**
 When Julius Caesar, was in this Britain
-And conquer’d it, Cassibelan, thine uncle,–
+And conquer'd it, Cassibelan, thine uncle,--
-Famous in Caesar’s praises, no whit less
+Famous in Caesar's praises, no whit less
-Than in his feats deserving it–for him
+Than in his feats deserving it--for him
 And his succession granted Rome a tribute,
 Yearly three thousand pounds, which by thee lately
-Is left untender’d.
+Is left untender'd.

 **QUEEN**
 That opportunity
-Which then they had to take from ‘s, to resume
+Which then they had to take from 's, to resume
 We have again.
 Remember, sir, my liege,
 The kings your ancestors, together with
 The natural bravery of your isle, which stands
-As Neptune’s park, ribbed and paled in
+As Neptune's park, ribbed and paled in
 With rocks unscalable and roaring waters,
-With sands that will not bear your enemies’ boats,
+With sands that will not bear your enemies' boats,
 But suck them up to the topmast.
 A kind of conquest
 Caesar made here; but made not here his brag
-Of ‘Came’ and ‘saw’ and ’overcame: ' with shame–
+Of 'Came' and 'saw' and 'overcame: ' with shame--
-That first that ever touch’d him–he was carried
+That first that ever touch'd him--he was carried
-From off our coast, twice beaten; and his shipping–
+From off our coast, twice beaten; and his shipping--
-Poor ignorant baubles!– upon our terrible seas,
+Poor ignorant baubles!-- upon our terrible seas,
-Like egg-shells moved upon their surges, crack’d
+Like egg-shells moved upon their surges, crack'd
-As easily ‘gainst our rocks: for joy whereof
+As easily 'gainst our rocks: for joy whereof
-The famed Cassibelan, who was once at point–
+The famed Cassibelan, who was once at point--
-O giglot fortune!–to master Caesar’s sword,
+O giglot fortune!--to master Caesar's sword,
-Made Lud’s town with rejoicing fires bright
+Made Lud's town with rejoicing fires bright
 And Britons strut with courage.

 **CYMBELINE**
 You must know,
 Till the injurious Romans did extort
 This tribute from us, we were free:
-Caesar’s ambition, against all colour here
+Caesar's ambition, against all colour here
-Did put the yoke upon ‘s; which to shake off
+Did put the yoke upon 's; which to shake off
 Becomes a warlike people, whom we reckon
 Ourselves to be.

 **CAIUS LUCIUS**
 I am sorry, Cymbeline,
-That I am to pronounce Caesar–thine enemy:
+That I am to pronounce Caesar--thine enemy:
 Receive it from me, then: war and confusion
-In Caesar’s name pronounce I ‘gainst thee.
+In Caesar's name pronounce I 'gainst thee.

 **CYMBELINE**
 Thy Caesar knighted me; my youth I spent
-Much under him; of him I gather’d honour;
+Much under him; of him I gather'd honour;
 Which he to seek of me again, perforce,
 Behoves me keep at utterance.
 I am perfect
 That the Pannonians and Dalmatians for